github/developer.github.com/content/guides/rendering-data-as-graphs.md

 We're going to jump right in and assume you've already read the ["Basics of Authentication"][basics-of-authentication] guide.

+Note: you can download the complete source code for this project [from the platform-samples repo](https://github.com/github/platform-samples/tree/master/api/ruby/rendering-data-as-graphs).

 Go ahead and register an application through GitHub.
 Set the main URL and callback URL to `http://localhost:4567/`.
 As before, we're going to be implementing a Rack middleware using [sinatra-auth-github][sinatra auth github]: